Let Sleeping Corpses Lie (film)

-After being presented at the Sitges Film festival in Spain on September 30, 1974, the film was released in Italy on 28 November 1974 and was later released throughout 1975 in the United States and the United Kingdom under varying titles.
-In total, the film was released under more than 15 different titles internationally.
-In the following years, the film has become a cult picture.
+A co-production between Spain and Italy, Let Sleeping Corpses Lie premiered at the Sitges Film Festival on 30 September 1974, where it won awards for Best Actress (for Galbo) and Best Special Effects.
+Jorge Grau won the CEC Award for Best Director.
+In the following years, the film has become a cult classic.

 Plot

-George is taking a trip from an antique shop in Manchester to the Lake District.
-On the way, his Norton motorcycle is accidentally damaged by Edna while reversing her Mini Cooper at a petrol station.
-He demands she give him a lift to his destination, while Edna, on her way to visit her troubled sister, asks to go to the town of Southgate first, and to let George take her car to Windermere where she will later retrieve it.
+George Meaning is taking a trip to the Lake District.
+However, Edna Simmons accidentally damages his motorbike while reversing her car at a petrol station.
+He demands that she give him a lift to his destination.
+Edna, planning to visit her sister Katie, wishes to visit the town of Southgate first.

-George agrees, but the two come to a dead end road alongside a river while searching for Edna's sister's house.
-George crosses the river on foot to a farm where several men from the Ministry of Agriculture are using an experimental machine in a field.
-While asking for directions, he inquires about their machinery, which they explain is designed to kill insects through ultra-sonic radiation.
-Meanwhile, while Edna waits at the car, she is attacked by a man who emerges from the river.
+George and Edna eventually come to a dead-end road while searching for Katie's house.
+George walks to a farm where men from the Ministry of Agriculture use an experimental machine.
+While asking for directions, he learns that their machinery is designed to kill insects through ultra-sonic radiation.
+Meanwhile, while waiting at the car, Edna is attacked by a man who emerges from a river.
 She runs to find George for help, but her attacker is gone when they return to the car.

-Night falls and the film shifts focus: Edna's sister, Katie, is shown awaiting Edna's arrival, and is revealed to be addicted to heroin.
-Katie gets into an argument with her photographer husband, Martin, about her sister's impending arrival.
-Martin goes down to a waterfall near their remote cottage to complete a night-shoot of some plant specimens.
-Meanwhile, Katie, while preparing to take heroin, is attacked by the same man who Edna had encountered earlier.
-Katie is pursued to Martin's photo-shoot, where the man kills Martin, and Katie flees just as George and Edna arrive.
-When the three report the death, the aggressive police sergeant suspects foul-play from the trio.
-George, forced to stay in Southgate as a person-of-interest to the investigation, secretly takes the roll of film from Martin's camera to a local chemist to have it developed.
+That night, Katie, who is addicted to heroin, awaits Edna's arrival.
+Katie's photographer husband Martin goes down to a waterfall near their remote cottage to complete a shoot of plant specimens.
+Left alone, Katie prepares to take heroin but is attacked by the same man who earlier attacked Edna.
+Katie is pursued to Martin's photo shoot.
+There, the man kills Martin, and Katie flees just as George and Edna arrive.
+When the three report the death, the police inspector suspects foul play by the trio.
+George is forced to stay in Southgate as a person of interest in the investigation.
+He secretly takes the roll of film from Martin's camera to a pharmacist to have it developed.
 Katie has a breakdown and is hospitalised.
-Visiting the hospital, babies are acting strangely, biting and scratching people with homicidal intensity.
+At the hospital, babies bite and scratch people with mysterious homicidal intensity.